aelb66/Diabetes-Classifier/index.md

 Example shortened code for extracting relevant sub-section data for 2003-2004 Survey below.
 This was done for each survey from 1999-2018.
 This took me a very long time to choose the right variables, though it's always important to **know your data**.

-You can also run feature selection on all the variables (12,300) and let the data choose (i.e., data-driven approach), I didn't forgo this method as [past researchers](https://pubmed.ncbi.nlm.nih.gov/20307319/) already did this.
+You can also run feature selection on all the variables (12,300) and let the data choose (i.e., data-driven approach),  I was able to forgo this method as [past researchers](https://pubmed.ncbi.nlm.nih.gov/20307319/) already did this.
 ```r
 ####Extracting relevant sub-section data for 2003-2004 Survey####